The Double-Burst Nature and Early Afterglow Evolution of Long GRB 110801A: AFTERGLOW EMISSION ANALYSIS

 \subsection{Temporal behavior of the afterglow}

 The afterglow emission is typically characterized by power-law dependencies in both the temporal and spectral regimes with $F_{\nu}=t^{-\alpha}\nu^{-\beta}$.
 UV/optical light curves of late afterglow after $T_0+4000$\,s were phenomenologically fitted with a simple power-law(SPL).
-Since the $\gamma$-ray emission from $T_0-50$ to $T_0+80$\,s could be the prompt emission of the first burst, the $T_0-50$\,s is treated as the true start time of the first burst in the afterglow modeling(i.e., the launch time of the jet).
+Since the BAT light curve starts to rise at $T_0-50$\,s, reaches the peak at $T_0$ and the $\gamma$-ray emission from $T_0-50$ to $T_0+80$\,s could be the prompt emission of the first burst, the $T_0-50$\,s is treated as the true start time of the first burst in the afterglow modeling(i.e., the launch time of the jet).
 All times are given from $T_0$ to $T_0+T$ unless otherwise stated.
 The best fitted SPL model of UV/optical light curves in WHITE, U, B, V and W1 band gives $\alpha_{3} = 1.1\pm0.1$ for late-time afterglow.
-We also treat the optical data from $T_0+80$ to $T_0+1000$\,s as the afterglow emission of the first burst and fit them with a smoothly broken power-law(SBPL), which has been widely used to fit afterglow light curves for both the rising and decay phases (e.g., \citealp{2007ApJ...670..565L,2012ApJ...758...27L,2015ApJS..219....9W,2018ApJ...859..163H}).
+We also treat the optical data from $T_0+80$ to $T_0+1000$\,s as the afterglow emission of the first burst and fit them with a smoothly broken power-law(SBPL), which has been widely used to fit afterglow light curves for both the rising and decay phases (e.g., \citealp{2007ApJ...670..565L,2012ApJ...758...27L,2015ApJS..219....9W,2018ApJ...859..163H, 2021MNRAS.506.4163L}).
 The SBPL can be written as :

-where $A$ is the normalization factor, $t_{b}$ is the break time, $\alpha_{1}$ and $\alpha_{2}$ are the temporal decay indices, $\Delta$ is the smooth parameter.
+where $A$ is the normalization constant, $\alpha_{1}$ and $\alpha_{2}$ are the temporal indices of power-law segments, $t_{b}$ is the break time, $\Delta$ is the sharpness parameter of the break.
 During the early afterglow phase, the WHITE-band light curve exhibits a steep rise with $\alpha_{1}=-2.5\pm0.4$, while the U-band shows an even steeper rise with $\alpha_{2}=-6.5^{+1.0}_{-1.3}$ after $T_0+250$\,s, which may indicate a dominated RS component along with a FS.
 Hence, to account for the behavior of the early afterglow in the brightening phase, both the RS and FS components should be considered.